ElreyB/phase-0-tracks/web_dev/jquery/notes.md

 Take a break a the 30min mark - usaully with something really new, the 30min break point helps reset my brain.

+Effectivness:
+Videos
+It turns out that I had already subscribed to LearnCode.academy on youtube.
+I really like it because they are short, detial, and the host is fun to listen to.

+Sites
+SoloLearn - just as i thought it would this site was really good at going over the basics.
+You feel accomplished when you are able to take the test and past without looking back or looking things up.
+It is set up really well.

+TreeHouse - they did not have a jQuery track

+jQuery tutorial websites - I found a couple docs and bookmark them.

+Read - I really like this book a look.
+It is great to referrence to and is set up in a way that really appeals to me.

+take breaks - it is always good to take breaks when learning soemthing.
+I am not really good at remember when I don't take breaks.
+I end up mixing things up in my head if I don't of just for get to eat or use the bathroom sometimes.
+Also, without breaks I get really antsy. instead of learning I jsut want to get throught things without really learning anything.